 Instant oatmeal and grits are convenient – just tear open the package and mix with hot water – but the former has more sugar than sulfite preserved fruit pieces in it and the latter contains partially hydrogenated oil and artificial flavors.
-See the ingredients list at the bottom of the page.

 Cinnamon Apple Raisin, Fruit & Nut with Chocolate

 For oatmeal and grits, I use the unflavored varieties and fortify them with home dried fruit, meat and vegetables.

 I vary my "oat meals" by using different dried fruits and other ingredients like nuts and bits of chocolate.
 When cooking oatmeal, I mix up a ½ cup of NIDO instant dry whole milk to pour over the oatmeal after it’s cooked which adds more vitamins and calories.

 Grits can be boring without butter and many folks don’t have a taste for them.
 I make mine more interesting with added dried meat and vegetables.

 Cheddar Goldfish make an interesting ingredient, but you can also purchase real freeze-dried cheddar cheese to top off grits.
 If you add enough cheese, you don’t miss the butter.